 We review car‑finance agreements for evidence of unfair practices associated with Discretionary Commission Arrangements (DCAs).
 A DCA occurs where a broker can adjust a customer’s interest rate to receive a higher commission from the lender.
 The Financial Conduct Authority prohibited DCAs in 2021.

-Other Finance-Related Concerns
+Other Car Finance Related Concerns

-Other Finance-Related Concerns
+Other Car Finance Related Concerns

 Following the Supreme Court ruling of 1 August 2025, while non-discretionary (fixed-fee) commission claims are more limited in certain contexts, borrowers may still pursue case-specific ‘unfair relationship’ claims under the Consumer Credit Act where factors such as high commission or inadequate disclosure are relevant.
 These issues are not part of the FCA’s redress process and may not result in compensation.
 In some situations, they can only be challenged through separate legal routes and outcomes are uncertain.
 If you believe you were misled about your finance agreement, our team can review the documents and advise whether there may be grounds for further action.